sandipbhowmik/abb-demo/task3-shift-left-security/README.md

-# Secrets Scannning & Code Security
+# Secrets Scanning & Code Security

 > **Scope:** This README documents how the CI workflow runs **secret scanning** and **code security analysis** _before_ any container build/push.
 It is designed for **private repos without GitHub Advanced Security (GHAS)** and uses open‑source scanners and CI gates to block risky changes.